Jiklopo/OOP-1/README.md

-# OOP-1
-OOP 1 course
+# OOP

-Я надеюсь, что это поможет вам понять, что происходит.
+I hope it may help you in some way